fbpx

 Participants will work with 6 monthly sessions with an experienced coach supervisor to explore your supervision practice (one hour each).
 A supervisor is assigned to each person.
 The supervisors for the program are:

-• Hilary Oliver, PCC (UK)
+• Hilary Oliver, MCC (UK)

-• Eva Hisch Pontes, MCC (Brazil)
+• Eva Hisch Pontes, MCC, ESIA (Brazil)

-• Lily Seto, PCC (Canada)
+• Lily Seto, PCC, ESIA (Canada)

-• Dr. Nancy Tylim, PCC (US)
+• Dr. Nancy Tylim, MCC, ESIA (US)

 Participants will meet monthly for 8, 2.5-hour sessions in supervision practice triads throughout the course (20 hours).
 Same days and hours of webinars (alternating).